aadilmehdis/Computer-System-Organisation-2020/Resources/MacOS/Running_Code.md

 # Instruction to assemble and run programs
 ## Step 1
 - Write an assembly code and save it with a `.s` extension.
+- In your assembly code instead of declaring the start label of your program as `_start`, use `_main`.
+(It's a Mac thing, find out why.)
 - For example, `hello.s`.
 ## Step 2
 - Assemble your program using the following instruction,